zhliau/fika-headless-docker/README.md

 ## Requirements
 - A host with a CPU capable of running EFT+SPT.
 This will be a disaster running on something like a Pi since the dedicated client is a full fledged client that will run all of the AI and raid logic.
-- A directory on your host containing the **vanilla EFT files**.
-  - This is the directory that contains your vanilla install of EFT, and contains the `EscapeFromTarkov_BE.exe` executable and `ConsistencyInfo` file.
 - A directory on your host containing a **working copy of the FIKA SPT Client**.
   - This is the folder including the `BepInEx` folder with all your plugins, and the `EscapeFromTarkov.exe` binary.
 You can copy your working install from wherever you normally run your Fika client.
 - The `Fika.Dedicated.dll` plugin file in the FIKA SPT Client's `BepInEx/plugins` folder.